Dashboard Member settings

 • civil measures that may lead to a criminal penalty if not adhered to

-Organisations can only process criminal offence data if they have a lawful basis for processing.
-This means that at least one of the six grounds for processing (eg consent or public interest) is met.
-It is important to note that employers should not rely on consent as their lawful basis for processing if they need to carry out DBS checks on potential employees, as it would not constitute valid consent under the UK GDPR.
-However, employers must obtain potential employees' consent before carrying out Disclosure and Barring Service (DBS) checks on them.
+It is important to note that employers should not rely on consent as their lawful basis for processing if they need to carry out Disclosure and Barring Service (DBS) checks on potential employees, as this would not constitute valid consent under the UK General Data Protection Regulation (GDPR).
+However, employers must obtain potential employees' consent before conducting DBS checks on them.
 For more information on this, read Compliance for DPIAs.

-Even after a lawful basis for processing has been established, criminal offence data can only be processed if the processing is either carried under the control of official authority or authorised by domestic law.
+Even after a lawful basis for processing has been established, criminal offence data can only be processed if the processing is either carried out under the control of an official authority or authorised by domestic law.

-Processing under the control of official authority
+Processing under the control of an official authority

-If the processing of criminal offence data is carried out ‘under the control of official authority’ no further authorisation under UK law is needed.
-Moreover, organisations may only keep a comprehensive register of criminal convictions if the register is ‘under the control of official authority’.
+If the processing of criminal offence data is carried out under the control of an official authority, no further authorisation under UK law is needed

-Public bodies (and private bodies given public sector tasks) may have such ‘official authority’ to process criminal offence data set out in the law.
-A body claiming such ‘official authority’ is responsible for identifying the specific law granting them the authority to process criminal offence data.
-Further, if the body wishes to maintain a comprehensive register of criminal convictions, they will need to consider if they have sufficient official authority to do so.
+It’s important to note that organisations can only keep a comprehensive register of criminal convictions if the register is ‘under the control of official authority’.
+Public bodies (and private bodies given public sector tasks) may have such official authority to process criminal offence data set out in the law.
+A body claiming official authority is responsible for identifying the specific law granting it the authority to process criminal offence data.
+Further, if the body wishes to maintain a comprehensive register of criminal convictions, it needs to consider whether it has sufficient official authority to do so.

-For example, the DBS, courts and DVLA have specific official authority to process criminal offence data they hold, in addition to keeping a comprehensive register.
+For example, the DBS, courts, and DVLA have specific official authority to process criminal offence data they hold, in addition to keeping a comprehensive register.

 Processing authorised by domestic law